One of my favorite old hymns is based on this verse, "He Giveth More Grace." ❤️&🙏, c.a.

 What do you do when your child is complaining of being in pain and episode after episode you take her to the ER only to be told she’ll be alright—when as a mother, you know, there is an underlying problem the doctors have yet to diagnose?
 This is exactly what happened to the Bean family.
 A frustrated Christy Bean (Jennifer Garner), is in need of answers to help take away her daughter’s pain and delapidating condition.

 At the opening of the film we find the family in church.
-Where Pastor Scott (John Carroll Lynch) demonstrates that you can wear a helmet or use an umbrella to protect you from external storms.
-But there is one thing you need that you need to protect you from the storms of life that you cannot see—faith.
+Where Pastor Scott (John Carroll Lynch) demonstrates that you can wear a helmet or use an umbrella to protect yourself from external storms.
+But there is one thing you need to protect you from the storms of life that you cannot see—faith.

 “Why do you think God hasn’t healed me?”